plodah/ploopy_viamenus/README.md

 - Tapdance, which will act as a momentary dragscroll, but when tapped twice will toggle
 - Mofify the dragscroll divisor to adjust scroll speed relative to DPI
 - Enable/disable dragscroll with caps/num/scroll lock
-- If toggled on, it will be deactivated by another key press
+- If toggled on, dragscroll can optionally be deactivated by another key press
 - invert dragscroll direction for x/y independently

 ### Mouse Jiggler